arduino731/van-vlymen-paws-portfolio/README.md

 -  **DOM Manipulation:** Demonstrated expertise in manipulating the Document Object Model for dynamic web page updates.
 -  **jQuery Library:** Leveraged for simplifying JavaScript code and enhancing website interactivity.

+Features and Functionality: Outline the key features of your project.
+What makes it stand out?
+What can users do on your site?
+Design and User Experience: Describe the design choices you made, such as color schemes, layout, and responsive design considerations.
+Mention any user experience principles you applied.
+Challenges and Solutions: Discuss any significant challenges you faced during the development and how you overcame them.
+This can demonstrate your problem-solving skills.

 **SEO-Friendly Features:**
 - **Integrated Google Analytics**: For monitoring traffic and keyword effectiveness.
 - **Strategic Keyword Usage**: Carefully selected for content relevance and search engine optimization.